Amorites: Biblical Amorites

 The term Amorites is used in the Bible to refers to certain highlanders who inhabited the land of Canaan, described in Genesis as descendants of Canaan, the son of Ham.
-This aligns with Akkadian and Babylonian traditions that equate Syro-Palestine with the "land of the Amorites".
+This aligns with Akkadian and Babylonian traditions that equate the Levant with the "land of the Amorites".
 They are described as a powerful people of great stature "like the height of the cedars" who had occupied the land east and west of the Jordan.
 The height and strength mentioned in Amos 2:9 has led some Christian scholars, including Orville J. Nave, who wrote the Nave's Topical Bible, to refer to the Amorites as "giants".
 In Deuteronomy, the Amorite king Og is described as the last "of the remnant of the Rephaim".
 The terms Amorite and Canaanite seem to be used more or less interchangeably, but sometimes Amorite refers to a specific tribe living in Canaan.